Who to contact about travel impacted by Covid-19 >>

 Try lunch at La Bouitte, the starred restaurant in St Martin de Belleville.
 The run down to St Martin, Jerusalem, is an epic way to build up an appetite.

 Le YaCa in Le Praz is well worth the trip down the hill.
 This tiny restaurant has bags of character and superb but unfussy food.
-Another good option is the Bistrot du Praz, which specializes in foie gras.
+Another good option is the Bistrot du Praz, which specialises in foie gras.
 A less expensive option is the Oeil du Boeuf in Courchevel 1550, which uses the open fire as a grill for superb steaks and other cuts.

 The toboggan run from Courchevel 1850 to 1550 is free (with a lift pass) and is a real highlight - great fun for adults and kids.